 - 3.35% for 15% - 19.99% down payment

 - 1.90% for 20% or higher down payment

-I work with various mortgage lenders and financial institutions that offer great mortgages for self employed in Ottawa.
+I work with various mortgage lenders and financial institutions that offer great mortgages for self employed in Ontario.
 These lenders have experience working with self-employed people and understand that they have tax write-offs, resulting in significant reductions in the declared income.
 When you choose to work with these lenders, the proof of income will not be required, and a reasonable estimate will be sufficient.